 – One teat on each side of the scrotum is ideal, two on a side is acceptable.

 – 2 Functional teats are ideal.
-Double teats are not acceptable, but one teat with 2 wholes are acceptable, but must be eliminated.
+Double teats are not acceptable, but one teat with 2 orifices are acceptable, but must be eliminated.
 Teats with a small blind teat are acceptable.
 The maximum teats on a side are 3: 2 functional and one small and blind, OR 1 functional and 2 small and blind.
 Functional teats with a small blind teat are acceptable.
 All teats must be separate from each other.

 Undershot jaw.
 Knock knees, bandy legs, cow hocked or post legged or sickle hocked.
 Legs too thin or too fleshy.
 Weak pasterns and hoofs pointing outwards or inwards.
 Faulty sexual organs and udders.
 Incomplete or too light skin pigmentation.
-Any deviation from the normal body structure that will harm the functional effectiveness of the Savanna.
+Any deviation from the normal body structure that will harm the functional effectiveness of the South African Savanna.